 “It is my understanding that she is getting that same experience I had almost 30 years ago,” Tony said.
 “The people and the faces and the circumstances might be a little different, but the TFAS idea of getting the full experience of Washington and being exposed to new ideas and new people is the same.”

-This story is part of a series of interviews with students and their parents who have completed a TFAS D.C.
-Summer Program.
-Stay tuned for more featured family alumni in the coming weeks.
+This story is part of a series of students and their parents who have completed a TFAS program.
+Stay tuned for more featured family alumni.